 Teams is a self-updating application.
 It will check for, and download, any available updates each time the user runs the program.
 That makes it simple to maintain (as long as you allow it to self-update), and means that deploying Teams is basically a task of running the installer once, and then not running it again.
 If you block Teams from self-updating, Microsoft warns that your Teams experience will likely degrade and you'll miss out on new features and performance improvements that are released.

 Preparing to Deploy Microsoft Teams

 Before you deploy the Teams client you should verify that Teams in your Office 365 tenant is configured the way you want it.
 Teams configuration is demonstrated in my Getting Started with Microsoft Teams article.

 Although Teams is included with eligible Office 365 plans, it can be enabled and disabled on a per-user basis.
 If you have had Teams disabled during the preview phase, now is the time to turn it back on.
 For my demonstration environment I'm using Azure AD group-based license management, and have an Active Directory group that is configured to enable the Teams option for users' licenses.
 Helpfully, that also means I have a security group already in place that I can target my Group Policy to.

-Download the Microsoft Teams installer and place the file on a network share that can be accessed by your users when the logon script runs.
+Download the Microsoft Teams installer using the links above, and place the files on a network share that users and computers can read from.
 For this demonstration, the installer will be running from the path \\mgmt\installs\MicrosoftTeams.

 Create a Group Policy that assigns a logon script to run the Install-MicrosoftTeams.ps1 PowerShell script, and provide the -SourcePath as a script parameter.